 8. Ensure women’s voices are heard at work

-It’s been widely reported that women are interrupted more than men (8) and work meetings are no exception.
-Tackling the issue of conversational dominance can be tricky, but Frankli’s Feedback function can help level the playing field.
-Through this feature, people at all levels of your organisation can share ideas and feedback, and request feedback from managers and peers.
+It’s been widely shown in research that women are interrupted more frequently than men (8) and meetings are no exception.
+Tackling the issue of conversational dominance can be tricky, but using multiple channels for feedback - 1:1 meetings and written feedback, along with team meetings - can help level the playing field.
 Of course, we shouldn’t have to rely on alternative communication channels to ensure that women’s voices are heard, but until wider inequality issues are solved, it’s a helpful stopgap.

 1. Gallup, “The Pandemic Hit Women Hard; Here's What Leaders Must Do Next” (04/03/22).
 2. BetterUp, “Why women need a coach” (22/04/2021).
 3. Harvard Business Review, “Don’t Just Mentor Women and People of Color.
 Sponsor Them.”
 (30/06/2021).
 4. American Sociological Review, “Inside the Black Box of Organizational Life: The Gendered Language of Performance Assessment” (12/2020).
 5. University of Pennsylvania Journal of Business Law, ”Overcoming Gender Discrimination in Business: Reconsidering Mentoring in the Post #Me-Too and Covid-19 Eras” (19/11/2020).
 6. McKinsey and Company, “The power of parity: Advancing women’s equality in the United States” (07/04/2016).
 7. McKinsey and Company, “Women in the Workplace 2021” (27/09/2021).
 8. Forbes, “Gal Interrupted, Why Men Interrupt Women And How To Avert This In The Workplace” (01/03/2017).